harrysolovay/state-mint/README.md

 ### the ideal

-State management and persistence shouldn't require the learning of new conventions; React developers are familiar with HOCs (higher-order components) and Component.setState.
+State management and persistence shouldn't require the learning of new conventions or nitty-gritty persistence implementations; React developers are familiar with HOCs (higher-order components) and Component.setState.
 State management libraries should allow implementations to involve as little library code as possible, and allow users to focus on defining their data and actions, without excessive boilerplate or 3rd-party plugins and middleware.

 ### the reality